rjkviegas/ryans-receipts/README.md

 - No acceptance criteria was provided however I tried to replicate the [sample Receipt](public/img/receipt.jpg) as closely as possible
 - The tax rate was defined as 8.64%, which I decided to be included in the order data opposed to passing it in as an argument
+- The cash used to pay is also included in the order data
 - I decided that the orders will be `json` objects to keep consistency with the provided `menu.json` and because JSON is a versatile language-agnostic median to transfer data

 ### Extension Design Decisions